Outsourced CFO Services – Benefits of a Part-Time CFO

 Read More: The CFO of the Future: Why You Need One

-For small to middle-market companies with a light accounting department ranging up to $40 million in annual revenue, may not need an in-house, full-time CFO.
-This, of course, is dependant upon a variety of factors.
+Small to middle-market companies who range in $40 million in annual revenue, and who may have a small accounting team, may not need an in-house, full-time CFO.
+Of course, this is dependant upon a variety of factors.
 However, they likely still need the advice of a financial leader, especially when it comes to the following:

 - Improving your financial awareness: Accounting departments rarely have the knowledge and experience of a CFO.
 They cannot provide the same level of financial forecasting or strategy development and implementation as a CFO.